-Margaret Judd received her PhD from the University of Alberta (2000), following an MSc from the University of Bradford (1994) and BA from Wilfrid Laurier University (1993).
+Margaret Judd is a bioarchaeologist who received her PhD from the University of Alberta (2000), following an MSc from the University of Bradford (1994) and BA from Wilfrid Laurier University (1993).
 She was Special Collections Curator in the Department of Ancient Egypt & Sudan at The British Museum before coming to the University of Pittsburgh in 2004.
-She is a bioarchaeologist who recently completed the excavation of a Byzantine crypt at the ancient monastery at Mount Nebo, Jordan.
 She has worked extensively in Jordan and northern Sudan, in addition to Russia, Egypt, Italy and Canada.

 Advanced Skeletal Analysis

-Undergraduate Seminar.
-This course provides the student with an in-depth understanding of the skeletal features used to develop the osteobiographic profile (age, sex, stature, ancestry, handedness) of an individual.
-This analysis is essential for forensic identification and forms the basis for the reconstruction of ancient individuals and their life-ways.
-Each student will select some aspect of skeletal analysis and present an overview of the bone biology, the history of the analytical methods, the problems and advantages of each method, modifications that others have made to address these issues, and the current state of knowledge.
+This course is a preprofessional seminar-lab course that simulates the research process though multi-communication skills, and provides the student with an in-depth understanding of the skeletal features used to develop the osteobiographic profile (age, sex, stature, ancestry, handedness) of an individual.
+This analysis is essential for forensic identification and forms the basis for the reconstruction of ancient individuals and their lifeways.
+Each student select some aspect of skeletal analysis and present an overview of the bone biology, the history of the analytical methods, the problems and advantages of each method, modifications that others have made to address these issues, and the current state of knowledge.
 In the past, some students have proposed new methods of analysis.
 This will be complemented by a lab exercise designed by the student that will provide data for interobserver analysis of various techniques.
 The results of this lab will be presented as a poster conference at the end of the term.
 Prior osteological experience is required.

 Judd, M. A. (2010).
 The 2010 excavation season at the Chapel of Robebus.
 Liber Annuus 60: 425-428.